cloudevents/spec/amqp-transport-binding.md

 #### 3.1.1.
 AMQP content-type

-For the *binary* mode, the AMQP `content-type` property field value maps directly to the CloudEvents `contenttype` attribute.
+For the *binary* mode, the AMQP `content-type` property field value maps directly to the CloudEvents `content_type` attribute.

 #### 3.1.2.
 Event Data Encoding